api3dao/old-api3-docs/guides/api-integration.md

 Therefore, the only thing you need to do to integrate an API to Airnode is to create an OIS.
 You can do this simply by reading the [OIS docs](/airnode/ois.md) and creating the OIS for your specific API and use-case.
 This guide aims to follow a more instructive approach and give some tips along the way.
-Make sure to refer to the [OIS docs](/airnode/ois.md) when you need further details, and you can also refer to [OAS 3.0.3 docs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) about fields related to API specifications.
+Make sure to refer to the [OIS docs](/airnode/ois.md) when you need further details, and you can also refer to the [OAS 3.0.3 docs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) about fields related to API specifications.

 ## OIS Template